 There are many things that Foundation Models are not good at.
 Optimists believe we can evolve the Foundation Models to overcome those weaknesses.
 Pessimists believe we would need similarly large breakthroughs, using completely different techniques, in other fields of AI.

 At Openstream we follow a middle ground.
 I call it realism.
 Inside Eva, our enterprise conversational AI platform, we are using Foundation Models for a lot of tasks already.
 And we will likely expand that.
 What makes me excited, however, is that if you list the weaknesses of Foundation Models – they map to our strengths.

 Being able to hold a completely unscripted conversation where the user and Eva collaboratively solve the user’s problem feels almost magical.
-A magical capability that becomes even better now that we are using foundation models – where we need the instruction-following capability.
+This a magical capability that becomes even better now that we are using foundation models – where we need the instruction-following capability.

 Optimists are correct in so far as recognizing that Foundation Models are a quantum leap in the usefulness of AI.
 Foundation Models, however, can’t do reasoning, planning, or other cognitive strategies.
 They do give us a cognitive ability that we can use in several places but, they will never spontaneously create those new abilities.

 Humans are still several quanta leaps away from replicating all the cognitive abilities that make up human intelligence.
 So what’s the right answer?
 Optimists should listen to pessimists because the topology of the models creates fundamental problems.
 And pessimists should realize that the likely uses of Foundation Models go far beyond what they think because superhuman predictive capability is likely to be useful in places we simply don’t know yet.